eric-gt/auto-armor-chariot/Character Questionnaire.md

 6. Who is the most important person to your character?
 Why are they important to you?
     He is a captain in the truest sense.
 He will send his sailors to die, and he will die alongside them
 7. Where is your character from?
 What’s their hometown like?
 How did growing up there impact your character?
-    He grew up on [[Tomoteoloma]] in a fishing village, but left when he was old enough to lie about his age and get on a ship
+    He grew up on [[Tomoteloma]] in a fishing village, but left when he was old enough to lie about his age and get on a ship
 8. Where is your character’s home?
 Where have they been that felt the most like where they’re supposed to be?
 Why does that place feel like home?
     He’s always been a wanderer, and his shore leave has been spent on another boat.
 He’ll spend time in the capital for political reasons, and keeps a small room there
 9. How far is your character willing to go to get what they want?
 Would they sacrifice their friends?
 Would they sacrifice their family?
 Would they sacrifice themself?